prince2004patel/Neural_Network_from_Scratch/README.md

-# Neural Networks from Scratch
+# Neural Network from Scratch

 This repository contains Python scripts and implementations that build a neural network from scratch.
 The goal is to understand core concepts such as forward propagation, backpropagation, optimization, loss computation and dropout without relying on external libraries.

-## Image of Neural Networks

 ![Neural Network Concept](Neural_Network_img.webp)